 What do you think of when you hear the word mindfulness?
 Me, I think of sitting somewhere in silence, either alone or collectively having a few quiet, peaceful moments to focus on my breath and the sounds around me, no distractions, totally relaxed, eyes shut in silence, peaceful silence.

 Is this what mindfulness looks like for kids?

 I can tell you it's not!
 Sometimes its loud, it's usually always wiggly and it can be totally fun, if you have the right attitude.
 Let me tell you a story of my first time leading a group of ten 5 year old children through mindfulness.

-I wasn't sure what to expect when I first started teaching mindfulness to kids, I thought it would be a mini version of what adult meditation looks like.
-In my training at mindfulness schools I had learned the most important thing about teaching was to hold the space for your students. they called this the container.
+I wasn't sure what to expect when I first started teaching mindfulness to kids, I thought it would be a mini version of what my mindfulness practice looks like.

 At least thats how I saw the kids acting I my online training videos.
 Those 10 year old students in the video were the best at sitting still, staying focused and listening with their eyes shut.
 I know they had been practicing for a while but still, they were kids and I was impressed!
 I couldn't wait to teach my first mindfulness class to kids, I was inspired.
 During my training I had learned the most important thing about teaching was how to hold the space for my students, (they call this the container) and I was really good at that, so how hard could it be, I was ready to find out!